GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-85/index.md

 ## And more {: #more }

-Of course, there’s plenty more.
+Of course, there's plenty more.

 `Promise.any` returns a promise that is fulfilled by the first given promise to be fulfilled or rejected.